 In the scientific papers assessed and referenced by NICE, studies show that most sufferers – of all ages, bodyweight types, and even those that have been long-term users of PPI medication – can rid themselves of their symptoms.

 Terry Morris, Business Development Director at MYoroface AB, the Swedish manufacturers of IQoro, has been responsible for the company’s application for MIB status,

-– A Hiatal hernia usually means that the neck of the stomach can slide up into the chest cavity through a weakened or ruptured diaphragm.
+– A hiatal hernia usually means that the neck of the stomach can slide up into the chest cavity through a weakened or ruptured diaphragm.
 Once in this wrong position, stomach contents can reflux into the esophagus causing the painful and distressing symptoms that so many suffer from.
-Our treatment is not based on masking the symptoms of this reflux with drugs, but on exercising the muscles and the nerves that control them to repair the diaphragm rupture.
+Our treatment is not based on masking these acid reflux symptoms with drugs, but on exercising the muscles and the nerves that control them to repair the diaphragm rupture.